ImpromptAI/openplugin/README.md

 - Quality control opinionated (we encourage regression tests for plugins)
 - Cloud neutral (offer containers, offer serverless, ...)

+**NOTE**: Please see the complete documentation here: https://openplugin.com/

 **Why not use OpenAPI/Swagger?**

 OpenAPI (previously, Swagger) was released over a decade ago as a replacement to WSDL, where they switched the interface description from XML to JSON.
 Both WSDL and OpenAPI focused on the machine-to-machine use case.
 They answered the question, how can we describe an API in a formal manner to bind a client with a service.
 OpenAPI describes many of the concepts needed, but falls short in the new GPT oriented requirements.